| Home | Warning | Gear | Books | Photography | Hikes | Links | Flora & Fauna | Etiquette | About Me | What's New |

 This was the first hiking book I purchased after moving to AZ and it has proved to be one that I continue to reference (though it's looking a little ratty these days).
 Hikes from the Grand Canyon to the Chiricahuas (including many longer ones) are described in detail and include trail lengths, elevation changes, natural history, trail descriptions, best times to hike and photos.
 Maps are also included, but are cropped in odd placed and have to be read across several pages making them difficult to read (I have gotten lost using only this book, so carry a separate map as well).
 This book may no longer be in print.

-• Kelsey, Michael, Canyon Hiking Guide to the Colorado Plateau - 4th edition, Kelsey Publishing, Provo Utah, 1999
+• Kelsey, Michael, Canyon Hiking Guide to the Colorado Plateau - 5th edition, Kelsey Publishing, Provo Utah, 2006

 This is the definitive canyon hiking book out there.
-The book outlines 118 hikes (including a number of technical canyoneering trips) mostly in southern Utah and northern Arizona (with a few hikes in Colorado) and provides a tremendous amount of information for it's size (maps, geology, photos - the works) all in a great, easy to reference format.
+The book outlines 120 hikes mostly in southern Utah (including Canyonlands, Arches NP, Grand Staircase Escalante, Paria River, Zion NP and others), northern Arizona (Grand Canyon NP, Navajo Nation and West Clear Creek), as well as a few hikes in Colorado.
+It provides a tremendous amount of information for its size (maps, geology, photos - the works) all in a great, easy to reference format.
 Many people have strong opinions of this book - I have to confess it's one of my favorites.
-I learned of canyons and the sport of canyoneering by reading this book and visiting the many of the locations listed.
-Be aware, however, that the book contains some idiosyncrasies that take some getting used to:

 • Michael is a hard core hiker - if he uses the words steep, long, difficult or narrow, you can safely add the qualifier "extremely" before each of these adjectives.
-In cases where he lists the length of time it took for him to complete a particular hike, multiply that time by 1.5 or so to determine how much time you may want to allot.
+In cases where he lists the length of time it took for him to complete a particular hike, multiply that time by 1.5 or more to determine how much time you may want to allot.

 • Like any book, information becomes dated over time.
 Actual hiking or road conditions may have changed since the hike was written up.